 - Check that sensor arm and the threaded rod are parallel.
 If not, loosen two center lock flange nuts (A), and adjust sensor mounting bracket (B) until the threaded rod (C) is parallel with the sensor arm (D).
 Tighten center lock flange nuts. - 10.
 Check the sensor voltage range.
-Refer to Checking and Adjusting Reel Height Sensor, page 109.
+Refer to Checking and Adjusting Reel Height Sensor, page 96.

-Figure 3.119: Reel Height Sensor - Right Reel Arm (Front View)
+Figure 3.105: Reel Height Sensor - Right Reel Arm (Front View)

-3.7.10 Reel Fore-Aft Position
+3.7.11 Reel Fore-Aft Position

 Reel fore-aft position is a critical factor for achieving the best results in adverse conditions.
-The reel position is factory-set for normal conditions, but it can be adjusted forwards or backwards as required using the controls inside the cab.
+The factory-set reel position suits normal conditions, but the fore-aft position can be adjusted as required using the controls inside the cab.

-The reel on non European-configured headers can be moved approximately 227 mm (9 in.) farther aft by repositioning the fore-aft cylinders on the header's reel arms to accommodate certain crop conditions.
+The reel on non-European-configured headers can be moved approximately 227 mm (9 in.) farther aft by repositioning the fore-aft cylinders on the header's reel arms to accommodate certain crop conditions.
+Refer to Repositioning Fore-Aft Cylinders on Non-European-Configured Headers, page 101.